References

 https://www.youtube.com/watch?v=1wnRN2zSI5w&list=RDmLa2uEL8_Wc&index=4

 Jean-Pierre Cuisinier teaches at the Conservatory of Quimper.
 A great chap and player, who happens to own the one and only Stauffer-copy I ever made.
 He handles it nicely, as the video opposite proves.
-Beware of the shirt, though.
+Not sure of the shirt, though.

 Contrary to my much esteemed collegues Bernhard Kresse and Jan Tulacek, I am not specialised in building copies of historical guitars.
 But I guess that I could easily be talked into making another one of these.